Mu-L/XunziALLM/README_en.md

 ## News

-- 2024/5/20, the Xunzi-Qwen1.5-7B chat model’s dialogue API was launched.
-Users can now directly invoke the model for dialogue services through the openai library.
+- 2024/5/20, the Xunzi-Qwen1.5-7B_chat model’s dialogue API is now freely available.
+Users can directly invoke the Xunzi-Qwen1.5-7B_chat model for dialogue services through the openai library.
+The new version of the dialogue model has enhanced a series of functions including information extraction, text translation, and multi-turn dialogue.

 - 2024/5/6, the GitHub project’s list of open-source models was updated.